fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-benchmark-linux-lab.md

 phoronix-test-suite list-available-suites
 ```

-The output of the command including the option `list-available-suites` above may look like this:
+The command above will show you a list of available test suites:
 ```
 Phoronix Test Suite v10.6.1
 Available Suites